Kalmani/Raid-Lead-Manager/README.md

 Raid-Lead-Manager
 =================

-Only for Ln members (during pre dev phase)

-Premières choses à faire :

-- [ ] Prepare a install.php file (prepare db and create a config file)
-- [ ] Default account admin/admin

-- [ ] Create a dev mode to prevent wow armory api to connect battle.net armory *Won't work without a lisence key + token). -> Only use db datas in dev mode*
+TODO LIST

-- [ ] Concider Wow Armory Api as a submodule
+- [X] Concider Wow Armory Api as a submodule
+- [ ] Create modules as classes from mootools
-- [ ] Try to find a real sql class and implement it as a submodule
+- [ ] Create a real kernel witch can switch from a panel to an other